 A riding lawn mower on the other hand, has mechanical systems which can be modified all the same but for significantly lower costs.

-I have tackled a similar project once before where I modified a lawn mower to drive at a top speed of 30 mph, but with seriously compromised steering, no clutch and highly ineffective brakes.
-The image in the header is of this lawn mower.
-Its utter lack of brakes and lacking steering led me to embark on this project again with a blank slate.
+I have tackled a similar project before where I modified a lawn mower to drive at a top speed of 30 mph (header image).
+This mower however, had seriously compromised steering, no clutch and highly ineffective brakes.
+Its lack of safety was limiting top speeds, so I embark on this project again with a blank slate, safety approaching my #3 priority, and a higher speed goal of 40 mph.

 Mower stripped and ready for washing

 The mower was purchased after sitting behind the previous owners shed, untouched, for the past 5 years.
-Needless to say, there was an excess of rust, grass and mud on the deck, frame, and entire underside of the mower.
-To add to the state of disrepair, all 4 tires were flat, dry rotted, and had serious flat-spots.
+There was an excess of rust, grass and mud on the deck, frame, and entire underside of the mower.
+Additionally, all 4 tires were dry rotted, and far from their days of holding air pressure.

 Coroded and siezed mower deck

-With a belt drive set up, speed can be traded for torque (which is in excess now since the blade system has been removed) by either increasing the diameter of the pulley on the engine, or by decreasing the diameter of the transmission pulley.
+With a belt drive set up, speed can be traded for torque by either increasing the diameter of the engine pulley, or by decreasing the diameter of the transmission pulley.

 Knowledge from my previous mower came in handy since I already knew that the constraint on space in the front of the frame (near the engine) limits the possible size of the front pulley.
-So, in order to unlock more speed, the transmission pulley needs to be downsized.
+So, in order to unlock more speed, the transmission pulley needs to be downsized as well.

-The transmission is driven by a 10" pulley mounted to a 1/2" keyed shaft.
-Spare pulleys that I had access to, all had 1" hubs, so with access to RIT's machine shop, I turned down an adapter and welded it to the hub in a 4" Diameter pulley.
-With a surprisingly perfect, light friction fit, the pulley mounted up to the transmission.
+The transmission is driven by a 10" pulley with a 1/2" shaft.
+My spare pulleys, however, all had 1" hubs, so with access to RIT's machine shop I turned down an adapter.
+After welding it to the hub of a 4" diameter pulley, it was mounted to the transmission.

 Since the pulley was now smaller, the belt needed to be shorter.
 Unfortunately, a belt of the desired length was not cost effective, however, the belt didn't necessarily need to be shorter if an Idler pulley could be added to extend the length of the path the belt must take.